rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

 8. Use workcache
       * test cases:
-          * run "rustpkg build foo" twice, check timestamps to make sure foo isn't built again the second time
+          * run `rustpkg build foo` twice, check timestamps to make sure foo isn't built again the second time
           * build foo, which depends on bar, from scratch; check timestamps to make sure foo was built after bar
           * build foo, which depends on bar, from scratch; change bar; rebuild foo; make sure foo was actually rebuilt (i.e. foo's timestamp is later than bar's timestamp)
           * use content hashing and not just datestamps (have tests where one, but not the other, changes)